AEduardo-dev/flk/README.md

 # flk 🚀

-> A CLI tool for managing `flake.nix` files as if they were Jetify Devbox environments
+A CLI tool for managing `flake.nix` files as if they were Jetify Devbox environments

 [![Crates.io](https://img.shields.io/crates/v/flk.svg)](https://crates.io/crates/flk)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 `flk` simplifies the management of Nix flakes for development environments, providing a user-friendly CLI similar to Devbox but for native `flake.nix` files.
+NOTE: This project is in early development and some features may not be fully implemented yet.
+All functionality described is planned or in progress.
+To follow development, check the issues and roadmap sections.

 ## ✨ Features